 It is my way of expressing my love for my fellow man.
 As a theater art, it’s about communication.
 It’s communication between the actor and the audience.
 As a puppeteer, you are not limited by what your physical body can communicate, because you are actually doing the communication through an inanimate object.
 That means you are only limited by your imagination.

-I feel I have a greater repertoire and potential for communication and for expressing joy, grace, and Taffy croppedbeauty of all different types through the marionettes.
+I feel I have a greater repertoire and potential for communication and for expressing joy, grace, and beauty of all different types through the marionettes.
 I like to think my audience is transported to a happy place because my main goal is for entertainment.
 I usually paraphrase the line from the song, My Funny Valentine by Lorenz Hart where he says, “You make me smile with my heart.”
 I always hope that I do that with the audience.
 (Picture by Vincente Gonzalez Mimica.)

 Puppetry sometimes has a problem because people tend to want to push it into a very small category of “children’s entertainment”.
 Actually it has the potential for being a wonderful art form that can be enjoyed by all ages and all cultures.
 Virtually every country in the world has a history of puppetry in some form.
 I just find it a very joyous and creative art form.